 The disinfectant spray is a non-hazardous hydrogen peroxide solution that is effective against the COVID-19 virus.
 It is intended to be used on frequently touched common surfaces such as door handles, desks, chairs, and countertops.
 It is not intended to be sprayed on electronic equipment.

-Disinfection kits will be available in each classroom, EHS will coordinate delivery prior to the start of Fall Term.
+Disinfection kits will be available in each classroom, EHS will coordinate delivery prior to the start of winter term.

 Kit refills (paper towels, hand sanitizer, disinfectant solution) are available at ISEC 183.